-They may look similar with their pushed in faces and deeply wrinkled foreheads, but the pug and the bulldog are two distinct breeds, each with a unique history and distinguishing characteristics of his own.
+They may look similar with their pushed-in faces and deeply wrinkled foreheads, but the pug and the bulldog are two distinct breeds, each with a unique history and distinguishing characteristics of their own.
+Pugs are smaller and have fewer coat colors than the bulldog.
+They are also classified differently by the American Kennel Club.

 The pug likely originated in China, where his role was to serve as a beloved companion to the Tibetan Buddhist monks.
 During the 1500s, traders introduced pugs into Holland, where the little dogs became the choice companions for members of the Dutch royal family.
 As the pug's presence spread to France and England, he proceeded to delight the royal courts of these nations.
 In 1885, the American Kennel Club officially registered and recognized the pug as a member of the toy group.